BizarreNULL/shell-robot/README.md

 await shellRobot.UpdateAsync();

-// Parse any valid template by title, with their specific parameters var revshell = await ParseTemplateAsync("Some random complex revshell", new[] {
+// Parse any valid template by title, with their specific parameters var revShell = await ParseTemplateAsync("Some random complex revshell", new[] {
     "param1",
     "value of param1",